Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Introduction

 In what follows, we first develop our approach in the case of systems with pure point spectra, where the Koopman eigenfunctions form a complete orthonormal basis of the $ L^2 $ space associated with the invariant measure.
-We formulate a Galerkin method for the Koopman eigenvalue problem in the appropriate $ H_1 $ space on the phase space manifold---this is important in systems with dense sets of eigenfrequencies (including pure point spectrum systems), as it eliminates highly oscillatory eigenfunctions from the spectrum through Tikhonov regularization.
-Using the Dirichlet energies available from diffusion maps, we select the least rough set of Koopman eigenfunctions with corresponding rationally independent eigenvalues, and take advantage of a group structure of the Koopman eigenfunctions to generate a complete basis of the $ L^2 $ space on the manifold recursively from the group generators.
+We formulate a Galerkin method for the Koopman eigenvalue problem in the appropriate $ H_1 $ space on the phase space manifold---this is particularly important in systems with non-isolated eigenfrequencies (including pure point spectrum systems), as it eliminates highly oscillatory eigenfunctions from the spectrum through Tikhonov regularization.
+Using the Dirichlet energy functional available from diffusion maps, we select the least rough set of Koopman eigenfunctions with corresponding rationally independent eigenvalues, and take advantage of a group structure of the Koopman eigenfunctions to generate a complete basis of the $ L^2 $ space on the manifold recursively from the group generators.
 This basis is employed to decompose the vector field of the dynamics into a set of linearly-independent, nowhere-vanishing, mutually commuting vector fields (i.e., a set of dynamically independent components), and to represent the pushforward map carrying along these vector fields in data space.
-The reconstructed vector fields are spatial patterns analogous to Koopman modes, which transform naturally (as tensors) under changes of observation modality.
-The generating eigenfunctions are also used to construct factor maps \cite{MezicBanaszuk04,Mezic05} from the phase space manifold to the complex plane, under which the dynamical vector field is projectible, and the dynamics in the image spaces are simple harmonic oscillations.
-We show that through the use of delay-coordinate maps, the Laplace-Beltrami operator approximated by diffusion maps in the limit of infinitely many delays commutes with the generator of the Koopman group; as a result, the two operators have common eigenfunctions.
+Associated with the reconstructed vector fields are spatiotemporal patterns that can be thought of as analogs of Koopman modes, but transforming naturally (as tensors) under changes of observation modality.
+The generating eigenfunctions are also used to construct factor maps \cite{MezicBanaszuk04,Mezic05} from the phase space manifold to the complex plane, under which the dynamical vector field is projectible, and the dynamics in the image spaces are simple harmonic oscillations with frequencies given by the corresponding eigenvalues.
+In addition, we show that through the use of delay-coordinate maps, the Laplace-Beltrami operator approximated by diffusion maps in the limit of infinitely many delays commutes with the dynamical vector field (which is equivalent to the generator of the Koopman group restricted to smooth functions); as a result, the two operators have common eigenfunctions.
 This result bridges these two important families of dimension reduction and mode decomposition techniques, and naturally leads to efficient Galerkin schemes for the Koopman eigenvalue problem with high robustness to i.i.d.~measurement noise.